wejiji/BugTracker/README.md

   - Comment on bug reports for effective communication
   - View revision history to track changes made to bug reports

-## Technical Details
-### Programming Language
-- Java

-### Frameworks and Libraries
-- Spring Boot
-- H2 Database

-### Dependencies
-- List of key dependencies

-### Build Tool
-- Gradle
+## Under the Hood
+This bug tracking app is written in Java using the Spring framework, incorporating Spring Data JPA for database interaction and Envers for revision history tracking.
+The app exposes REST endpoints for requests with JSON content.

 ### Project Structure
-- Brief description of project structure, main components, and modules.

 ### API Documentation
 - The API is documented using Swagger UI.
 Explore the documentation at 'http://localhost:8080/swagger-ui/index.html'.
 - (Note: Do not add '/' at the end of the URL).

 ### Testing
 - The app contains mostly unit tests and few integration tests.
-Fake repositories replace Jpa repositories.
+Fake repositories replace Jpa repositories for isolated testing environments.

 # Getting Started